 You see, there are two versions of a SanDisk Extreme.

 You have a UHS-I and UHS-II.
 UHS stands for 'ultra-high speed'.

 As you'd expect, UHS-II is significantly faster than UHS-I.

 The speed increase is obviously a positive - while cost and compatibility are the negatives.
 Not every camera/electronic is compatible with UHS-II cards - so check your make and model to see if it's an option for you.

 Sandisk Ultra only comes in UHS-I

-Keep this in mind if you're going to make the decision to purchase.
+Keep this in mind if you're going to decide to purchase.

 We just got done talking about the bus differences between the cards.

-The main difference between the two is speed (like mentioned before).
+The main difference between the two is speed (as mentioned before).

-Now, lets dive in the differences between the Ultra and Extreme cards!
+Now, let's dive into the differences between the Ultra and Extreme cards!